asciimike/mikemcdonald.co/content/cities/tokyo.md

 ### Ippudo (Multiple locations)

 Ippudo is a chain restaurant, so pick the closest one to you.
-Order the spicy karaka ramen (a 3 is spicy enough), and an order of gyoza, which pairs amazingly with the provided yuzukoshō.
-Their iced tea is also fantastic, though I have no idea what kind it is (I'll have to buy some and bring it back).
+Order the spicy karaka ramen (an 8 is spicy enough), and an order of gyoza, which pairs amazingly with the provided yuzukoshō.
+Their rooibos iced tea is also fantastic.

 ### Ichiran (Multiple locations) 💴

 Another chain ramen restaurant, though this one is known for the "antisocial" experience and hyperspecific ordering criteria.
-Buy a ticket from the kiosk, sit down in a booth (there are dividers on each side), order your ramen exactly how you would like it (broth thickness, noodle texture, garlic from 0 to 13, spice levels at similar granularity...), and pass the order through a little window where runners will pick it up and deliver the ramen minutes later.
+Buy a ticket from the kiosk, sit down in a booth (there are dividers on each side), order your ramen exactly how you would like it (broth thickness, noodle texture, garlic, spice), and pass the order through a little window where runners will pick it up and deliver the ramen minutes later.

 I admit that it's not my favorite ramen (nor experience), but definitely worth trying for both.

 ### Ramen Street (Tokyo station) 💴

-For a wide variety of ramen, head to the basement by the East Central exit of Tokyo station and visit Ramen street.
+For a wide variety of ramen, head to the basement by the Yaesu south exit of Tokyo station and visit Ramen street.
 Lots of variety, each with varying line lengths (some up to an hour!).